Zapiekanka z Serem i Pieczarkami

 Anne Applebaum called zapiekanka “a pizzalike substance, a poor relative of its distant Italian cousin”.
 While that was true 30 years ago – luckily, it’s no longer a fair comparison.

 Fun fact: In Polish, we use the word “zapiekanka” for any casserole-style dish.
-It comes from the verb “zapiekać” , which means “to bake”.
+It comes from the verb “zapiekać”, which means “to bake”.

 Polish fast food: 2 servings of zapiekanka: toasted baguette with fried mushrooms and melted cheese.
 Glass of soda in the background.
 On a white background.

 Baked open-faced sandwiches are slowly crawling back onto the Polish food scene.
-This comeback is driven by the wave of the Communist nostalgia – more so in terms of design and lifestyle of that era, rather than the ideology itself.
+This comeback is driven by the wave of Communist nostalgia – more so in terms of the design and lifestyle of that era, rather than the ideology itself.

 Good old zapiekanka got revamped and improved.
-With a trend towards local (almost artisan) foods, bar owners are opting for high quality ingredients and varied flavour combinations.
+With a trend towards local (almost artisan) foods, bar owners are opting for high-quality ingredients and varied flavour combinations.

 Crusty, freshly-baked bread, covered with an array of toppings, under a divine coat of melted cheese… Oven baked, without any microwave in sight… who would be able to resist?